X-ray Binaries: a potential dominant contributor to the cosmic ray spectral knee structure: The Distribution of X-Ray binaries

+Since most microquasars observed by LHAASO are {either} HMXBs {or LMXBs}, it is therefore reasonable to approximate their spatial distribution {by combining those of HMXB and LMXB populations}, especially considering the limited number of presently known microquasar sources.

-LMXBs and HMXBs are projected onto the Galactic plane with different markers, as depicted in Fig~\ref{projection}.
-We adopt the traditional distance from the Sun to the Galactic Center as $R_{\odot} = 8.5$ kpc, although more accurate observations \citep{brunthaler2011bar} suggest this distance is $R_{\odot} = 8.3 \pm 0.23 $kpc.
-Therefore, in our Cartesian coordinate system, the Galactic Center is located at the origin \((0, 0)\) marked by a triangle in Fig~\ref{projection}, while the Sun is positioned at \((-8.5, 0)\) marked by a pentagram.
+172 HMXBs and 360 LMXBs in the catalogue are projected onto the Galactic plane, as depicted in Fig~\ref{projection}.
+We adopt the traditional distance from the Sun to the Galactic Center as $\rm R_{\odot} = 8.5$ kpc, although more accurate observations ~\citep{brunthaler2011bar} suggest this distance is $\rm R_{\odot} = 8.3 \pm 0.23 $ kpc.
+Therefore, in our Cartesian coordinate system, the Galactic Center is located at the origin (0, 0) marked by a triangle in Fig~\ref{projection}, while the Sun is positioned at (-8.5, 0) marked by a pentagram.